 The UK, with its global influence in the aerospace, defence, space and security sectors, remains an important part of Airbus; much as Airbus remains an important part of the UK – with local revenues of £4.4 billion.

 Today, Airbus is the largest commercial aerospace company in the UK, as well as its biggest civil aerospace exporter.
-The majority of the wings on Airbus commercial aircraft are designed and built in North Wales.
+All wings on Airbus commercial aircraft are designed in the UK and the majority built in North Wales.

 Airbus Helicopters is a major supplier of helicopters to the civil, defence and air ambulance sectors in the UK and is a key supplier to the Ministry of Defence.